eliteportal/data-dictionary/README.md

 ## Publish site on GitHub pages

 In addition to setting up the GitHub Actions workflow (i.e pages.yml), you need to allow deploying the GitHub pages using the workflow.
 Go to `Settings`-> `Pages` -> `Build and deployment`, then select `Source`: `GitHub Actions`.

+# To Do

+- [ ] Update data model attributes with descriptions, types and source